 If yes, then it’s worth a closer look and could be a potential candidate for our stock shopping list.

-In summary, the right way to pick stocks that give you high return with low risk is to buy good businesses at significant discount to their true value.
+So, one of the best ways to pick stocks that give you high returns with low risk is to buy good businesses at a significant discount to their true value.
 When you do that, you significantly limit your downside risk because the price at which you’ve bought your stocks gives you a margin of safety.